wallarm/terraform-provider-wallarm/docs/resources/rule_ignore_regex.md

 ## Argument Reference

-* `regex_id` - (Required) ID of the regular expression specified in the "Define a request as an attack based on a regular expression" rule.
+* `regex_id` - (**required**) ID of the regular expression specified in the "Define a request as an attack based on a regular expression" rule.
-* `client_id` - (Optional) ID of the client to apply the rules to.
+* `client_id` - (optional) ID of the client to apply the rules to.
 The value is required for multi-tenant scenarios.
-* `action` - (Optional) Rule conditions.
+* `action` - (optional) rule conditions.
 Possible attributes are described below.
-* `point` - (Required) Request parts to apply the rules to.
+* `point` - (**required**) request parts to apply the rules to.
 The full list of possible values is available in the [Wallarm official documentation](https://docs.wallarm.com/user-guides/rules/request-processing/#identifying-and-parsing-the-request-parts).
   |     POINT      |POSSIBLE VALUES|
   |----------------|---------------|
   |`action_ext`    |`base64`, `gzip`, `json_doc`, `xml`,`htmljs`|